ArtemisRS/hunllef/README.md

 - Histogram produced for food used and kill times

 Limitations:
-- Does not allow for lower tier weapons
 - Does not account for player natural HP regeneration
 - Does not allow for redemption healing
 - Does not account for hit delay (time between attacking and hit being